RIT-EVT/RIT-EVT.github.io/_projects/REV1.markdown

 REV1 Improvements
 =====================
-Currently, the team is working on improving mechanical aspects of REV1.
+Currently, the team is working on improving mechanical aspects of REV1 based on observations from the first race in July 2015.
 The two projects, sub-frame redesign and motor relocation, will improve the performance and prevent further issues from arising with the current design.

 ### Sub-Frame Redesign